 If I refer a student to the Counseling Center, how long will the student have to wait for an appointment?
-Students who call for an appointment with a clinician are offered the next available intake hour that fits with the student's schedule.
+Students who call for an appointment with a clinician are offered the next available initial consultation hour that fits with the student's schedule.
 It's usually possible to schedule an appointment within a few days or a week.
-For students in distress, Urgent Care Walk-In (triage) Hours are available Monday-Friday between 3-5 PM.
+For students in distress, Urgent Care Drop-In (triage) Hours are available Monday-Friday from 2-4 PM.
 You can encourage your student to come to the Counseling Center during these hours.
 If an urgent situation arises outside these hours, please call the Counseling Center (x3500, during normal business hours) or Public Safety (x3636, outside of normal business hours).

 Aside from knowing I can send a student to the Counseling Center, does the Center have other resources to help me in my work?
 The Counseling Center has many resources for faculty, advisors, and staff.
 For more information about any of the services described below, call the Center at x3500 or visit us at www.american.edu/ocl/counseling.